-Youth substance use is a concern for many families, yet less than 3% of adolescents and less than 4% of young adults who need substance use care receive it.
-Many factors interfere with getting care, including limited early substance use identification and unsuccessful linkages to high-quality treatment options.
+Youth substance use is a concern for many families, yet less than 40% of adolescents and only 16% of young adults who need substance use treatment receive it.
+CHDI is working to change this by helping behavioral health providers identify and address early substance use among patients with mental health disorders and, if needed, connect them to high-quality treatment.

 CT-TREE is a partnership between CHDI and United Community and Family Services (UCFS) to improve the treatment of substance use disorders for transitional-aged youth (ages 16-25) in eastern Connecticut.
 The CT-TREE initiative will expand two well-established, evidence-based substance use disorder treatment models at UCFS Federally Qualified Health Centers located in Norwich, New London, Griswold, Plainfield, and Colchester.
 The models include: